-Dustin Ragland is a multi-instrumentalist, producer, and engineer who’s used Ableton Live on the road and in the studio since Live 2.1.
-Since 2003 he's been working as a touring musician, usually as a drummer, with a diverse crew of singer-songwriters and indie bands, including worship artist Charlie Hall.
+Dustin Ragland is a multi-instrumentalist, producer, and engineer who’s used Ableton Live on the road and in the studio since Live 2.
+He’s been working as a touring musician since 2003, and is an active recording engineer at his own Mir Studio, and at Stowaway Recording, both in Oklahoma City.

 - Oklahoma City OK United States

-Dustin uses Ableton Live in a variety of settings, from a “traditional” tracking DAW, to flexible live accompaniment with bands, to audio/visual installations, and of course as a creative tool for composition both live and in the studio.
+Dustin uses Live, Push, and Max/MSP in a variety of settings, from a “traditional” tracking DAW, to flexible live accompaniment with bands, to audio/visual installations, and as a creative tool for composition both live and in the studio.
+He also uses Live in his solo and ensemble performances as Young Weather, creating electro-acoustic textural music in a variety of venues.
+Dustin is always working on ways to bring Live’s “in the box” elements to visual, kinetic, and “out of the box” physical controls - to stand alongside acoustic and percussive instruments.

 Please note: Ableton Certified Trainers and Ableton Certified Training Centers are private entities or enterprises and neither employees nor agents of Ableton.
 They are not administered by Ableton AG, Ableton Inc. or Ableton KK.
 The trainers and centers are solely responsible for their own course offerings and curricula.
 Ableton takes no responsibility or liability for the actions of the trainers or centers.